-Joyce has been with Knowles Teacher Initiative since 2014 where she has developed an Academy course on the Five Practices and cognitive demand and designed and facilitated high quality professional development around inquiry and equitable teaching practices.
+Joyce has been with Knowles Teacher Initiative since 2014, where she has developed a Knowles Academy course on the Five Practices and cognitive demand, designed and facilitated high quality professional development around inquiry and equitable teaching practices, and written about norms for learning communities.
 As Associate Director of Phase 2, she leads her team to think deeply about how to support Fellows to inquire into their professional communities, to develop the teacher leadership skills necessary to improve education beyond their classrooms, and to share their stories of the knowledge they acquired with a wider community.

 Joyce holds a B.S. in biology and an M.A. in teaching from Trinity University, as well as an Ed.D. in teaching, learning and teacher education from the University of Pennsylvania.

-Joyce resides in Dallas, TX with her husband Alex and two daughters.
-In her spare time, Joyce enjoys teaching her oldest daughter Chinese, learning to ice skate, and growing deeper in her faith.
+Joyce resides in Dallas, Texas, with her husband Alex and two daughters.
+In her spare time, Joyce enjoys teaching her kids (and herself) how to read Chinese, crafting with them, and growing deeper in her faith.

 Knowles Academy Courses Taught